-This metric also makes up 15% of the final score and is more objective.
+This metric comprises 15% of the final score and is more objective.
 We weighed each bag and recorded that info.
 Then we divided the volume (liters) by the measured weight (pounds) to get a number that allowed us to compare the bags head-to-head.
 A bag with a larger capacity and a lower weight gave us a larger number and thus scored higher in this metric.

 We hope our months of testing both internationally and locally, urban and forested, on planes, trains, automobiles, and bikes helps you find your perfect travel bag.
 After all, traveling is more fun with the right companion, both animate and inanimate!Happy trails.